Hens freed from battery cages are looking for a new home this Christmas.

 The birds will be available for re-homing following a viewing in Blandford on December 17th.

-For more information, visit the British Hen Welfare Trust
+For more information on these hens please visit the British Hen Welfare Trust